AntonLundd/Portfolio-Project-2/README.md

 ## Testing
 ---
-- I have tested the game on Chrome.
+- I have tested the game on Chrome and Safari.

 - I confirmed that the results of the game are always correct.